5and5/BO1-FirstRooms/README.md

 ### Stielhandgranate
 * Added as default grenade to every map
+* Reduced hold animation from 0.4s to 0.2s
-* Reduced throw time from 0.4s to 0.2s
+* Reduced throw animation from 0.36s to 0.2s

 ## Maps